Birmingham Crematorium: Opening

+The crematorium was formally opened on 7 October 1903, although it had been used for the first time on the preceding Saturday, 3 October, for the funeral of George Van Wart.
+(Note: George Van Wart (born 1817) was a son of Henry van Wart and a nephew of Washington Irving.)

 In a letter read at the opening ceremony, Bishop Gore wrote:

 What I should desire when I myself die is that my body should be reduced rapidly to ashes, so that it may do no harm to the living, and then in accordance with Christian feeling be laid in the earth.